-The horror of India's partition, in particular the partition of Punjab, has been visited by many prominent writers like Bisham Sahni, Amrita Pritam, Rahi Masoom Reza, Ismat Chugtai and of course Saadat Hasan Manto just to name a few.
-Hindi Cinema too has seen various films made with the partition as a backdrop like Manmohan Desai's Chhalia (1960), Yash Chopra's Dharamputra (1961), MS Sathyu's Garam Hawa (1973), Govind Nihalani's Tamas (1986), Pamela Rooks' Train to Pakistan (1998), Manoj Punj's Shaheed-e-Mohabbat Boota Singh (1999), Anil Sharma's Gadar: Ek Prem Katha (2001) and Chandra Prakash Dwivedi's Pinjar (2003) though admittedly one senses a discomfort our filmmakers have in openly dealing with this sordid chapter in the two countries' history.
+The horror of India’s partition, in particular the partition of Punjab, has been visited by many prominent writers like Bisham Sahni, Amrita Pritam, Rahi Masoom Reza, Ismat Chugtai and of course Saadat Hasan Manto just to name a few.
+Indian Cinema too has seen various films made with the partition as a backdrop like ML Anand’s Lahore (1949), Manmohan Desai’s Chhalia (1960), Yash Chopra’s Dharamputra (1961), MS Sathyu’s Garm Hava (1973), Govind Nihalani’s Tamas (1986), Pamela Rooks’ Train to Pakistan (1998), Manoj Punj’s Shaheed-e-Mohabbat Boota Singh (Punjabi, 1999), Anil Sharma’s Gadar: Ek Prem Katha (2001), Chandra Prakash Dwivedi’s Pinjar (2003) and most recently, Anup Singh’s Qissa (Punjabi, 2013), though admittedly one senses a discomfort our filmmakers have in openly dealing with this sordid chapter in the two countries’ history.

 Unheard of this side of the Wagah border, Kartar Singh is, in fact, considered one of the all-time great Punjabi films to ever come out of Pakistan.
 The film is written and directed by Saifuddin Saif and stars Sudhir, a top hero of Pakistani films for 4 decades, Mussarat Nazir – known later on for her rendering and popularisation of Punjabi folk songs like Mera Laung Gawacha and Latte di Chadar, Bahar, Laila, Zarif, the great playback singer Inayat Hussain Bhatti and Allaudin in the title role of Kartar Singh.